DavidFirth/alt3/docs/_posts/2021-11-10-MnC-schedule.md

 <img align="center" src="/assets/images/2021-11-10-PL-rates-diamond.png">

-## How can West Ham at home be rated as harder than Chelsea or Liverpool away?
+## How can a home match against West Ham be rated as harder than playing Chelsea or Liverpool away?

 This is a question that I got asked yesterday.
 It comes from looking at a current _alt-3_ schedule-strength graph such as this one for Man City: